scott-howard-james/encyclopedia/README.md

 # Ok, But What is Good For?

 Data analysts have an [embarrassment of riches ](https://en.wikipedia.org/wiki/Embarrassment_of_riches) when it comes to manipulating their data.
-We have multiple computation elements sitting on our laptop with immediate access to unlimited computational elements in the cloud.
+We have multiple computational elements sitting on our laptop and have immediate access to nearly unlimited computational elements in The Cloud.
 We have various topologies to help access and store our data including: tabular (e.g. HDF5), relational (e.g. SQL) and non-relational (e.g. NoSQL).
 We have data-analyst-friendly languages (e.g. python, R) with increasingly sophisticated libraries (e.g. [SciPy](https://www.scipy.org), [tidyverse](https://www.tidyverse.org)) to make it all fit together.

 On the more modest end of the data deluge resides the localized data: the tabular CSV reports, the hierarchical XML data elements and the binary, human-friendly tag clouds.
-The Encylopedia syntax is intended to be used in this realm, providing a common syntax for the "smaller" data elements, providing a bridge between the scripting container elements (e.g. lists, dictionaries) and the larger data ocean.
+The Encyclopedia syntax is intended to be used in this realm, providing a common syntax for the "smaller" data elements, providing a bridge between the scripting container elements (e.g. lists, dictionaries) and the larger data ocean.

 As an abstract class, Encyclopedia has limited value on its own.
 Two *concrete* Encyclopedias however, are [Relations](https://simple.wikipedia.org/wiki/Relation_(mathematics)) and [Forests](https://en.wikipedia.org/wiki/Tree_(graph_theory)), which were the motivators for the creation of the Encyclopedia abstraction.
-The implementations for these, as well as the Encyclopedia template, can be found [here](https://github.com/scott-howard-james/encyclopedia).

 ## Relation